active-group/reacl-c-basics/README.md

 #### Advanced and custom input types

-The namespace `reacl-c-basics.forms.types` contains values - called *types* - that can be used for the `:type` attribute of the `input` items of `reacl-c-basics.forms.core`.
+The namespace `reacl-c-basics.forms.types` contains additional values - called *types* - that can be used for the `:type` attribute of the `input` items of `reacl-c-basics.forms.core`.
 It also contains functions to create new types.

 The most used types are: `opt-integer`, which changes the state of the input item to either `nil` or an integer number, and `opt-fixnum`, which changes enables the user to enter a floating point number, but only with a fixed number of decimals.

+The function `native-type` takes a string and gives you a type that results in the same kind of input that you get when you use that string as the type directly, e.g. `string` is the same as `(native-type "text")`.

 Some of the type values, will actually change the `reacl-c-basics.forms.core/input` item into a textbox or select item,